 - Natural death brings an end to your physical sufferings and liberates your soul into the vastness.

-- The Soul feels immense freedom once it is liberated from the confines of a physical body.
+- The Soul has immense freedom once it is liberated from the confines of a physical body.

 - Your current life span gives you a great opportunity to get rid of emotional burdens from your soul.